 - Headings – Heading tags (such as H1, H2, etc.) are important because they are like your title.
 The ability to set headings (and do so correctly) is an important factor in crafting appealing, readable, and well-formatted content that both readers and search engines will appreciate.

-- Page Text – While writing your post do not use any illegal way to get higher ranking on search engines, know who you are writing for, do not focus on writing for search engines alone instead write fir human being, incase of keyword stuffing Just write naturally.
+- Page Text – While writing your post do not use any illegal way to get a higher ranking on search engines, know who you are writing for, do not focus on writing for search engines alone instead write for human beings, in case of keyword stuffing Just write naturally.
 Semantics will take care of the rest.

-- Backlinks – Backlink could said to be a link one web site gets from another website.
+- Backlinks – Backlinks could say to be a link one website gets from another website.
 Backlinks create an enormous impact on a website’s search ranking results.
 Now that you know what is backlinks, do you know you need to be very careful when creating backlinks?
-You have to know how many you backlinks you are getting at a time, where they are coming from, the text that is used to link to your page, We’ll take a look at backlinks in another section.
+You have to know how many backlinks you are getting at a time, where they are coming from, the text that is used to link to your page, We’ll take a look at backlinks in another section.

-- Content Length – The need to assign an optimal standard content length reflects the amount of effort people are willing to put into their SEO practices.
-Google believes longer content is more indepth and will be more authoritative and useful to readers, so lengthy copy is key.
+- Content-Length – The need to assign an optimal standard content length reflects the number of effort people is willing to put into their SEO practices.
+Google believes longer content is more in-depth and will be more authoritative and useful to readers, so lengthy copy is key.
 The days of 250-300 words articles are long gone.
 These days, 750-1000 words is preferable, and anything longer is a bonus.

-- Mobile Friendly – Your site should be optimized for mobile browsers, either resizing dynamically or redirecting mobile users to a different version of the site.
-For WordPress sites, this means choosing a mobile-friendly theme like the one am using.
-You can check if your site is mobile friendly by using google mobile friendly tool Google Mobile Friendly Test Tool
+- Mobile-Friendly – Your site should be optimized for mobile browsers, either resizing dynamically or redirecting mobile users to a different version of the site.
+For WordPress sites, this means choosing a mobile-friendly theme like the one I am using.
+You can check if your site is mobile-friendly by using google mobile-friendly tool Google Mobile-Friendly Test Tool

 Basic Setup For WordPress SEO